grofz/aoc2024/README.md

 combinations of operators (2^11 v.
 3^11 in Parts 1 and 2).
 Optimized by pruning the branches that alredy overshoot the required value, run-time dropped from 142 s to 14 s.

+## 8: Resonant Collinearity
+In a 2D-map find (count) the number of points that are on the line between nodes with the same id.
+Loop over all nodes pair.
+Vector algebra, using "pp = aa + k*(bb-aa)".
+It took some work to set the range for "k" so that "pp" stays within the map.

+## 9: Disk Fragmenter
+Move blocks on the disc.
+Using doubly-linked list, but some cleaning could be done.